 Filipino massage is a treatment I discovered during a trip to the Philippines.
-One of my favourite indulgences about traveling to south-east Asia is trying the range of massage and wellbeing therapies on offer.
+One of my favorite indulgences about traveling to south-east Asia is trying the range of massage and well-being therapies on offer.
 The prices are usually beyond reasonable, and with exceptionally high standards.
 Locations are typically sleek spas and salons in peaceful environments.

 My spirits instantly lift the second I step inside, and drink a cup of fragrant ginger tea.
 Travel for me isn’t just about seeing new sights, it’s trying something new in the country I’m visiting.

 Hilot is an ancient Filipino technique of healing, commonly used to relieve tension and stress from the body.
-Practitioners are called Manghihilots, and they identify pressure points in the body and release tension through light to medium strokes using coconut oil.
+Practitioners are called Manghihilots.
+They identify pressure points in the body and release tension through light to medium strokes using coconut oil.

 Filipino massage – spa time

 On the recommendation of several locals, I booked my Filipino massage at The Spa Wellness at the Fort in Manila.
 A spacious lobby with a circular sofa in the centre welcomes clients as you enter.
 A trickling waterfall against a dark graphite backdrop accompanies the staircase leading to the reception area.

 At PHP 1300 (£20; $31), the Hilot massage is one of the most relaxing and memorable ways to spend 75 minutes.

 I waited in anticipation as my masseuse began to work.
 The pressure of the strokes was firm as I’d requested, and the smell of the warm virgin coconut oil instantly sent me into total relaxation meltdown.